ninanung/bec/README.md

 ## Notice

 This project is public now, but can be changed to private.

+## What i first try in this project

+1. Complicate websocket event
+2. Using Imap(email base product)
+3. Web notification